There are two types of people who move overseas. Some plan to relocate permanently, while others who intend to eventually return to their homeland.

 Thinking back, this is not the first time we’ve been reduced to little more than a suitcase full of possessions.

-• In 2004, Hurricane Charley hit our (furnished rental) home in Florida while we were out of town.
-We returned to find no roof and a soaking wet home.
+- In 2004, Hurricane Charley hit our (furnished rental) home in Florida while we were out of town.
+Upon our return, we discovered that our home had no roof and was drenched in water.
 Happily, our photos survived, but a lot of other things had grown moldy and ended up on the curb.

 I’ll bet you can think of a few yourself.
 Feel free to share your experiences below.